helijunky/Lora-TTNMapper-T-Beam/README.md

 Derived from [sbiermann/Lora-TTNMapper-ESP32](https://github.com/sbiermann/Lora-TTNMapper-ESP32) and with some information/inspiration from [cyberman54/ESP32-Paxcounter](https://github.com/cyberman54/ESP32-Paxcounter) and [Edzelf/LoRa](https://github.com/Edzelf/LoRa).

-Please look also at [the hottimuc Repo] (https://github.com/hottimuc/Lora-TTNMapper-T-Beam) which gives you some additional features.
+Please look also at [the repo from Heinrich Hottarek](https://github.com/hottimuc/Lora-TTNMapper-T-Beam) which gives you some additional features.

 ## Software dependencies